therealtrex/GDIMacGyver/content/Lab5_data_exploration/exploring_data_2.md

 ![image_tag](/static/50_data_exploration/Image_16.png)

+Save and view your dashboard again.
 Your dashboard should now look something like below:

 ![image_tag](/static/50_data_exploration/Image_17.png)

-##### Congratulations!
+#### Congratulations!
 You have completed this lab.
 Please proceed to the next lab to explore some already made security dashboards.

 ### Click <a>[Next](/content/Lab5_data_exploration/exploring_aws_security_app.md)</a> to continue or if you have had enough click <a>[HOME](/README.md) to go back home.</a>